Thomas Beatie: Media attention

 Journalist Barbara Walters announced on The View in November 2008 that Thomas was expecting his second child.
 The next day, ABC aired an interview with the Beaties on 20/20 titled "Journey of a Pregnant Man".
 During the interview, Walters showed a series of photographs of Beatie, commenting on the "disturbing" nature of the images, many of which highlighted his pregnant belly.

 Guinness World Records named Beatie the "World's First Married Man to Give Birth" in 2010.
 In a TV broadcast from Rome, Italy, Guinness World Records presented him with the title of "Unico Uomo Incinto al Mondo", translated as "World's First Pregnant Man".

 Beatie also appeared on The View, Good Morning America, a Discovery Channel documentary, Anderson Live with Anderson Cooper, Larry King Live, Oprah: Where Are They Now?, and repeat features on The Doctors and Dr. Drew.

 Between August and November 2016, he was a contestant in the tenth season of Secret Story, the French adaptation of Big Brother; his secret was "I'm the first pregnant man ever."
 He placed 2nd of all the contestants with 28% of the televote in the final.

 Beatie owns a website and T-shirt company featuring the slogan "Define Normal".
-He has made personal appearances on TV talk shows in Spain, Greece, Germany, Italy, Romania, Russia, Japan, Sweden, Poland, and the UK, and has given keynote speeches at colleges and universities.
+He has made personal appearances on TV talk shows in Spain, Greece, Germany, Italy, Romania, Russia, Japan, Sweden, Poland, and the United Kingdom, and has given keynote speeches at colleges and universities.